Christmas at NFUMC

 Whether you're a longtime member or you’re considering visiting us for the first time, you are welcome here.
 We hope you’ll find a place to belong and be uplifted as we celebrate Christmas together.

-ADVENT 2024
+ADVENT 2025

 The word Advent comes from the Latin adventus, which means "coming."
 Advent is a season of preparation for the coming of Christ: to receive faithfully the risen Christ who comes to us in Word and Spirit, and to await with hope Christ's coming in final victory.

-Advent begins on December 1, marking the beginning of the Christian year and ends at sunset on Christmas Eve, always including four Sundays.
+Advent begins on November 30, marking the beginning of the Christian year, and ends at sunset on Christmas Eve, always including four Sundays.

 Both purple and blue are traditional colors for Advent and are both recognized in The United Methodist Book of Worship.
 Purple, as the color of royalty, it is fitting for Christ our King.
 Blue signifies hope and is traditionally associated with Mary, the mother of Jesus.
-In some traditions the color rose is associated with the third Sunday of Advent to signify joy.
+In some traditions, the color rose is associated with the third Sunday of Advent to signify joy.

 White is the color of the Christmas season, which begins with Christmas Eve services.
 White is used through Epiphany (the Sunday after January 6), which is the day we celebrate the baptism of the Lord.
 Christmas Eve is not part of Advent but is the beginning of Christmas itself, since days in the Christian calendar begin at sunset the day before, as they do in the Jewish calendar.